 It is common for businesses that provide online accounts or mobile apps to ask for phone numbers to verify new users through SMS PIN codes.
 The main reason, among many other benefits, is that SMS, with its high reach, makes it super convenient for users to verify their identity via their cellphone number.

 They're turning to the same technology for two-factor authentication (2FA) – sending an SMS PIN code every time a user logs into an account, whether from a web browser or an app.

-We've covered the need to implement 2FA as a security feature before and the need to have it in place in light of the new EU regulations is rather evident.
-One of the aspects of it is the balance between having a user-friendly and a secure solution.
-So, here’s where we throw the good old SMS into the ring as one of the options to consider.Learn more about two-factor authentication in our comprehensive guide!
+We've covered the need to implement 2FA as a security feature in the past, and the need to have it in place in light of the new EU regulations is rather evident.
+One of its most important aspects is balancing user-friendliness and security.
+That is where the good old SMS shines through.
+We'll also talk about an additional step for security: using an authenticator app.

 When and where you need user authentication